BIO

 CONTRIBUTION

-Ajzen proposed this model in 1985 in a chapter of the book Action Control: From Cognition to Behavior and later developed it in a seminal 1991 paper published in Organizational Behavior and Human Decision Processes.
-The TPB postulates that a person’s behavior is based on their intention, which rests in turn on three fundamental factors: their attitude towards the behavior in question (positive or negative evaluation towards performing the action); subjective norms (perceived social pressure to act in a given way, based on beliefs about the expectations of family members, friends and society in general); and perceived control of the behavior or self-sufficiency (that is, the individual’s perception of the ease or difficulty of performing the action, according to the resources, abilities and opportunities at their command).
+The TPB, developed with the late Martin Fishbein, postulates that a person’s behavior is based on their intention, which rests in turn on three fundamental factors: their attitude towards the behavior in question (positive or negative evaluation towards performing the action); subjective norms (perceived social pressure to act in a given way, based on beliefs about the expectations of family members, friends and society in general); and perceived control of the behavior or self-sufficiency (that is, the individual’s perception of the ease or difficulty of performing the action, according to the resources, abilities and opportunities at their command).

-“In my model,” says Ajzen, “attitudes are one of the three prongs that determine behavior, alongside social influence and the means that a person has to carry it out.
-The weight of each factor depends on the behavior you’re dealing with and the context.”
-It has been found, for instance, that in advanced societies like the United States the chance of a person getting vaccinated against a pandemic like COVID 19 “will depend essentially on their personal attitude to that behavior, based on whether they think it is worth getting the jab.”
-In African countries, conversely, “what counts most is the difficulty.
+Ajzen notes that the weight of these three factors depends on the behavior you’re dealing with and the context: “It has been found that in advanced societies like the United States the chance of a person getting vaccinated against a pandemic like COVID 19 will depend essentially on their personal attitude to that behavior, based on whether they think it is worth getting the jab.
+In African countries, conversely, what counts most is the difficulty.
 It’s more a question of control, of getting access to the vaccine.”